amirahnasihah/frontend-development/04-intro-to-algorithms/01-introduction/further-explain.md

 **my understanding**

 ```
-im practicing how this works based on my understanding
+I am practicing how this works based on my understanding:

 since there are 2 arrays, will use nested loop.
 outer loop; starting element at first index (red), for each element of the colors array, continue to interate until colors length (3).